vickysyloo/tic-tac-toe/README.md

+# Tic Tac Toe!
-# A simple game of tic tac toe using Javascript and jQuery.
+A simple game of tic tac toe using Javascript and jQuery.